 The San Luis Valley is a majestic destination.
-The quality of life is high, but the lack of a diversified economy has left the Valley with a lack of high-quality jobs — the type of jobs that will inspire younger generations and aspiring entrepreneurs to stay in the Valley, proudly contribute to their hometowns, and eventually become job creators themselves.
+The quality of life is high, but the lack of a diversified economy has left the Valley with a lack of high-quality jobs.
+More than 60 percent of residents in the San Luis Valley feel the Valley is not headed in the right direction.
+We want to work with the community to bring in the type of jobs that will inspire younger generations and aspiring entrepreneurs to stay in the Valley, proudly contribute to their hometowns, and eventually become job creators themselves.

 Through the creation of the $50 million Community Fund, Renewable Water Resources is making an investment in the local economy.
 We could use the $50 million Community Fund to invest in tech incubators, jobs training programs, dependable Wi-Fi so professionals can work remotely in the Valley, programs to help farmers diversify their crops, and micro-loans to aid manufacturing and entrepreneurship.